Submit a Review & Earn an Amazon Gift Card

 Rajbhandari et al (2015) Predator Stress-Induced CRF Release Causes Enduring Sensitization of Basolateral Amygdala NE Systems that Promote PTSD-Like Startle Abnormalities.
 J Neurosci 35 14270 PMID: 26490866

 Ji et al (2013) Non-pain-related CRF1 activation in the amygdala facilitates synaptic transmission and pain responses.
 Mol Pain 9 2 PMID: 23410057

 Wang et al (2011) CRF receptor antagonist astressin-B reverses and prevents alopecia in CRF over-expressing mice.
 PLoS One 6 e16377 PMID: 21359208

 Jia et al (2013) Role of nesfatin-1 in a rat model of visceral hypersensitivity.
 Cereb Cortex 19 3487 PMID: 23801843

 Gutknecht et al (2008) Expression, binding, and signaling properties of CRF2(a) receptors endogenously expressed in human retinoblastoma Y79 cells: passage-dependent regulation of functional receptors.
 J Neurochem 104 926 PMID: 17976162

 Gallopin et al (2006) Cortical sources of CRF, NKB, and CCK and their effects on pyramidal cells in the neocortex.
 J Neurosci 16 1440 PMID: 16339088

 Do you know of a great paper that uses NBI 27914 hydrochloride from Tocris?
-If so please let us know.
+Please let us know.